Theopetra/theo-contracts/launchNotes.md

 `deploy/015_deploy_group3.ts`

 The details of which contracts are deployed by each script can be found within the relevant script file.
+Owing to the current lack of a THEO pool on Uniswap (the address for which is needed for the TwapGetter contract, found in BondingCalculator.sol), the TwapGetter has not been included within the testnet deployments.
+Instead, a 'mock' bonding calculator (NewBondingCalculatorMock) has been deployed.

 The groups should be deployed in order (groups 1-3).
 Each deploy script can be run individualy as follows by using the desired network name and the script's tag (found within the script, as the value of `func.tags`) within the command:
 `npx hardhat deploy --network <network name> --tags <script tag>`